Petey Williams: Second return to Impact Wrestling (2017–2021)

 On August 17, 2017, at Destination X, Williams returned to Impact, interfering in an Impact X Division Championship ladder match between Sonjay Dutt and Trevor Lee.
 Williams executed the Canadian Destroyer on the interfering Caleb Konley.
 On the August 31 episode of Impact Wrestling, Williams defeated Konley.
 At Victory Road, Williams lost to Trevor Lee in an X Division Championship match.
 At Bound for Glory, Williams competed in a six-way match for the Impact X Division Championship, but failed to win the match.
 On the November 16 episode of Impact Wrestling, Williams was defeated by L. A. Knight in an Impact World Championship match.
 On the March 15, 2018, episode of Impact Wrestling, Williams competed in Feast or Fired match where he got a case that revealed he got an X Division Championship match.
 At Redemption, Willams would use the case for a title shot against Matt Sydal, but would lose the match.
 At Slammiversary XVI, Williams competed in a four-way match that was won by Johnny Impact.
 At Rebellion (2019), Williams competed in a six-way match which was won by Ace Austin.
 At Unbreakable, Williams, Scott Steiner and Jordynne Grace defeated Dicky Mayer, Gentleman Jervis and Ryan Taylor.
 On the November 5 episode of Impact Wrestling, Williams lost to Bhupinder Singh.

 At Hardcore Justice, Williams and Josh Alexander defeated TJP and Fallah Bahh, and Ace Austin and Madman Fulton in a triple threat tag team match.
 At Under Siege, Williams and TJP competed in a four-way tag team match to determine the number one contender for the Impact World Tag Team Championship which was won by Ace Austin and Madman Fulton.
 At Against All Odds, Williams competed in a five-way match to determine the #1 contender for the Impact X Division Championship which ended in a no contest.
 At Slammiversary, Williams competed in an Ultimate X match for the Impact X Division Championship which was won by Josh Alexander.
 At Homecoming, Williams and Jordynne Grace lost to Matt Cardona and Chelsea Green in a first round match in the Homecoming tournament.
 At Emergence, Williams lost to Steve Maclin.
 At Victory Road, Williams lost to Steve Maclin in a 3 Way match that also involved TJP.
 He left Impact in November 2021.

 WWE (2022–present)

 In January 2022, it was reported Williams had signed with WWE as a producer.
 He appeared on the December 5, 2022 edition of Raw breaking up the brawl alongside various WWE officials between Bobby Lashley and Seth "Freakin" Rollins only for him to get accidentally speared by Lashley.
+He would suffer the exact same fate just over three years later on the March 30, 2026 edition of Raw, this time being on the accidental receiving end of a Roman Reigns spear in the midst of a brawl between Reigns and CM Punk.